johndunne2019/numpy.random/README.md

 * Explain the use and purpose of at least five "Distributions" functions.
 * Explain the use of seeds in generating pseudorandom numbers.

+## What is numpy.random?
+numpy.random is a package in Python that is used to generate random sampling from a set of parameters entered by the user.
+The official numpy.random documentation can be viewed here: https://docs.scipy.org/doc/numpy-1.16.0/reference/routines.random.html.
+There are many different functions within the numpy.random package which can be used for different purposes and a full list of the functions is shown in the documentation.

 ## References
 **This section contains details on the references and research that went into compiling this project.**